SharathB-code/Thread-s-webpage/README.md

 ### Important Notes

-- # XPath: Ensure the XPaths used in the script are correct and up-to-date.
+- **XPath**: Ensure the XPaths used in the script are correct and up-to-date.
 If the website's structure changes, you may need to update these XPaths.
-- # Website Accessibility: The script attempts to interact with `https://www.threads.net/login`.
+- **Website Accessibility**: The script attempts to interact with `https://www.threads.net/login`.
 Ensure this URL is accessible and the elements exist as expected.
-- # Delays: The script uses `time.sleep()` for delays.
+- **Delays**: The script uses `time.sleep()` for delays.
 You may adjust these delays based on your internet speed and page load times.

 ### Dependencies